orstavik/JoiComponents/book/chapter2/Pattern4_EventComposition.md

 # Pattern: EventComposition

 EventComposition is a pattern for transforming a series of events into a series of other (custom) events.
+`Double-tap to zoom`, `drag to scroll`, and even good all `click` are native composed events or gestures.
 Examples of EventCompositions are:
 * **gestures**, such as swipe and pinch,
 * **drag**, and